 Project Templates

-Installing the Template
+Installing the Templates

 dotnet new install PowerPortalsPro.AspNetCore.Templates